Camera Mainichi カメラ毎日

 .

-Tomatsu Shōmei, Deserted park.
-Also translated as abandoned garden or ruinous garden.
+5 pages in gravure print; Tomatsu Shōmei, Deserted park. ( Also translated as abandoned garden or ruinous garden).

 To my knowledge this is the first publication in color by Tomatsu.